-All users that require single sign on access to dotmailer from Dynamics.
+All users that require direct single sign on access to dotmailer from Dynamics require to be mapped.

 This option enables any mapped user to directly enter dotmailer from within Dynamics.
 This then allows the user to create campaigns, automation programs, manage contacts and use all of the dotmailer functionality, without ever having to leave Dynamics CRM.

 The first time you try to use the Automation Studio, you should be presented with a login screen as shown below.
 Enter your user name and password.